oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Prepare a thermometer.
 - [ ] Prepare a blood pressure meter.
 - [ ] Prepare scrubs and MR-compatible glasses if applicable
+- [ ] Verify that your phone is on ringing mode so the participants can reach you.
+- [ ] Check the time regularly to be on time to meet with the participant at the predefined location.

 ## Basic preparations in the scanning room